Opening up from July 2021!

 Whilst there, learn how to cook mouth watering Indian meals by watching our Indian cook.

-If there are enough people, we can arrange group excursions however our in-country partners are also very happy to advise you in-country on how to get about at the weekends or when you have finished your placement .
+If there are enough people, we can arrange group excursions however our in-country partners are also very happy to advise you on how to get about at the weekends on our own safely or when you have finished your placement .
 Typical excursions in Rajasthan are:

 - Jodhpur and also stay with the desert communities nearby, sleeping under the stars and taking a camel ride at dawn to see the sunrise